JosephMcc/pop-gtk-theme/README.md

  > **Note:**
  >
- >   * Both Adapta and Adapta-Nokto shares the same theming.
+ >   * Both Pop and Pop-Nokto shares the same theming.
  >   * Don't expect too much.
 Plank is NOT a themeable widget for me!

 Extra Compositor Support
 ------------------------
  Compton is the famous stand-alone compositor that works well with the Openbox window-manager.
-The installer installs recommended configuration file `compton.conf` into `Adapta/openbox-3` directory if Openbox support is enabled.
+The installer installs recommended configuration file `compton.conf` into `Pop/openbox-3` directory if Openbox support is enabled.

  Next, copy that file into `~/.config/` and restart compton to read the settings.
-That compositor still has some limitations in its features for Adapta, however.
+That compositor still has some limitations in its features for Pop, however.

 Extra Telegram Support
 ----------------------